Prusa CORE One: First CoreXY 3D Printer From Prusa

 • Avoid the Bambu Lab X1 Carbon, unless you buy it at a lower price than the Bambu Lab P2S.

-A bar chart titled "3D Printer Build Volume" comparing different 3D printer models.
-The models listed are Prusa CORE One, P2S, H2S, K2 Plus, and X1 Carbon, with volumes ranging fro
+A bar chart titled "3D Printer Build Volume" compares the volumes of different printer models.
+The Prusa CORE One shows a build volume of 14.85 liters.
+Other models like P2S, H2S, K2 Plus, and X1 Carbon display volumes ranging from 16.78 liters to 42.88 liters.
+This chart visually emphasizes the capacity variations between these 3D printer models.

 What printer controls are available on the Prusa Core One?